openstack-archive/docs-specs/specs/pike/os-manuals-migration.rst

 #.
 Add links to the reviews for individual TODO items below those
    items in the sections dedicated to each manual.
 That way the docs team will know when it is safe to start deleting content.
-#.
-If the project has a service-type, add a 302 redirect rule from
-   ``/$service-type`` to ``/$project-name`` by editing ``openstack-manuals/www/static/.htaccess``.
-For example, ``/compute`` should redirect to ``/nova``.
-#.
-After project-specific install guides are moved into the doc tree,
-   set up a 302 redirect rule from /project-install-guide to the new /install location by editing ``openstack-manuals/www/static/.htaccess``.
-#.
-Update the main landing page(s) starting with docs.o.o/ (see notes above)
-#.
-Remove the original copy of the content from the openstack-manuals repo

-   * This patch can be filed early with depends-on for the other related patches.

 Alternatives
 ------------